What is an ISA and who can have one?

 To subscribe to an ISA:

-- You must be resident in the UK
+- You must be a UK resident for tax purposes

-If you withdraw money from your ISA, you cannot reinvest it in the same tax year if your total deposits will exceed your yearly allowance.
+Our instant access Cash ISA does not offer Flexible ISA functionality, therefore if you withdraw funds from it, you cannot reinvest in the same tax year if your total deposits exceed your annual allowance.

 |Your remaining tax-free allowance is||£4,000|